Adopt best practices for each process

 • Consistency and ease of use of HR data

-• The response to business objectives around the adaptation of skills
+• The answers to business objectives around the adaptation of skills

 Your additional resources on this third HR 2023 priority: